hpdobrica/digital-garden-public/Docker Container Network Setup.md

 The two interfaces can be identified as paired by the same virtual cable bacause they have sequential odd-even `if` numbers in their names (`@if17` is pair with `@if18`, `@if1` is pair with `@if2`).

-In case you requested a port mapping while running a container, Docker executes some aditional steps to enable this, as described in [[Public/Docker Port Mapping]].
+In case you requested a port mapping while running a container, Docker executes some aditional steps to enable this, as described in [[Docker Port Mapping]].

 -----